rherbst123/RileyHerbstProject/README.md

 - September 27th, Using LLM Whisperer And a structured extraction and parser using OpenAI.
 This process needs to be done in a Linux system so it resides in WSL.
 Code is available on here but if not on windows system it will NOT WORK.

+- October 8th, Adding Automated Image Cropping based on segmented Images.
+(Look into colors for borders maybe some are different from others in effectiveness??)

 ****